People with Disability

 Walid Nahas

 Walid Nahas, a Lebanese painter born in 1937, he sustained an eye injury and lost his eyesight in the August 4 explosion in the port of Beirut while he was in front of his home in Noueiri in Beirut.
-He is currently unemployed, and he is undergoing long-term treatment.
+He is currently unemployed, and he is undergoing long-term treatment. watch video

 Walid Nahas Read More »